isabella232/cf-glazier/doc/glazier.md

 ##Glazier profiles

-A profile contains all the necessary resource needed to specialize a windows installation.
+A profile contains all the necessary resources needed to specialize a windows installation.
 Glazier profiles are made available to the glazier vm through the builder iso.

 Directory structure of a glazier profile: